yash-raj202134/CMI-sleep-state-detection/README.md

 There are roughly as many nights recorded for a series as there are 24-hour periods in that series.<br>
 Though each series is a continuous recording, there may be periods in the series when the accelerometer device was removed.
 These period are determined as those where suspiciously little variation in the accelerometer signals occur over an extended period of time, which is unrealistic for typical human participants.
 Events are not annotated for these periods, and you should attempt to refrain from making event predictions during these periods: an event prediction will be scored as false positive.
 <br>
-Each data series represents this continuous (multi-day/event) recording for a unique experimental subject.
+Each data series represents this continuous (multi-day/event) recording for a unique experimental subject.<br>